Website Manager

 Who Should Attend Player Evaluations?

-All players in the travel or ITL program, returning or not returning, should attend.
+All players in the travel or ITL programs, returning or not returning, should attend.
 This allows the evaluators to compare players so we understand the range of abilities.
 This provides information for the Placement Committee to stack the travel teams and balance the ITL teams.

 What does "Rising Grade" mean?